touhidcodes/Resume-Craft/README.md

 #### 1. **Resume Builder**
 - Effortlessly create professional resumes in minutes.
 - Access **5+ customizable templates** to suit various industries and roles.
 - **Live Preview**: See your resume update in real-time as you edit.
 - Add, edit, and rearrange sections like work experience, skills, and education with ease.
 - Export resumes in **PDF** format, ensuring compatibility across job application platforms.
+- **Usage Limit:** Free users can create a limited number of resumes and cover letters.
+- **Subscription Available:** Unlock unlimited resume & cover letter creation, premium templates, and advanced features through our subscription plans.

 #### 2. **Cover Letter Builder**
 - Craft tailored cover letters to complement your resume.